 Where to Sample

-Plan to separate the samples for distinct zones of your yard.
+Separate the samples for distinct zones of your yard.
 For example, your yard might get mainly full to partial sun but have a wooded area in one corner and a low-lying section that tends to stay damp in another.

 Each of these zones has distinct conditions that may require different amendments, so use a separate mixing container and a separate sample bag for each zone.